 When I create portraits for clients, I always work the same way, with one exception: I always have a safe-shoot planned as second location.
 This allows me to be creative in the first few shots, because I know that nothing will stop me from delivering a great photo.

-Editors’ Note: The 4th annual LensCulture Portrait Awards are now open for entries!
-Enter now for a chance to get your work in front of editors from Vanity Fair, the New Yorker, National Geographic and the rest of the world-class jury.
+Editors’ Note: The LensCulture Portrait Awards are now open for entries!
+Enter now for a chance to exhibit your work at Photo London and in Arles.
 There are also a host of other great awards.
 You can find out more about the competition on its Call for Entries.